jfrelinger/scipy_proceedings_2012/jacob_frelinger/jacob_frelinger.rst

    :scale: 50%
    :align: center
    :figclass: align-center

    Diagram of how events are recorded in a flow cytometer provided by lanl.gov :label:`flow`  In this figure monoclonal antibodies specific to CD4 are used to identify Helper T cells.
-When the labeled cells pass by the laser and detector the laser causes the monoclonal antibodies flouresce.
+When the labeled cells pass by the laser and detector the laser causes the monoclonal antibodies fluoresce.
-   This flourescent emission is then recorded, and can be used to identify which cells are Helper T cells.
+   This fluorescent emission is then recorded, and can be used to identify which cells are Helper T cells.